-Because occupations involving physical labor dominate the local economy, Kingston is generally considered to be a blue-collar town.
-60.73% of the Kingston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Kingston is a blue-collar town, with 60.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kingston is a city of transportation and shipping workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Kingston who work in food service (8.47%), sales jobs (7.06%), and office and administrative support (4.80%).

-Overall, Kingston’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Kingston’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One downside of living in Kingston is that it can take a long time to commute to work.
 In Kingston, the average commute to work is 33.29 minutes, which is quite a bit higher than the national average.

-Kingston is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Kingston doesn't have a public transportation system that people use for their commute.

 The per capita income in Kingston in 2022 was $20,525, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $82,100 for a family of four.
 However, Kingston contains both very wealthy and poor people as well.